Tea is tasty, nutritious, medicinal and “hot” right now. So is compost tea for your lawn, trees, gardens and shrubs!

-The worms are fed organic food waste including spent coffee pods from BostonBean Coffee Company.
-Aerobic water steeps the biology off of the soil through an extraction process.
+Aerobic water steeps the biology off of the compost through an extraction process.
 Food-grade molasses, garlic, kelp, and fish emulsion are then added to the mix.
-The foods activate and cause the biology to multiply.
-The end result is put into spray equipment and applied to foliage, twigs, or injected directly into the soil.
+The foods activate and cause the biology to multiply, creating a powerful, nutritious food for your plants.

 Compost tea can either be applied as a foliar spray or as a soil drench.
 As a foliar spray, nutritious compost tea deposits beneficial organisms to plant surfaces so disease-causing organisms cannot find infection sites or food resources.

 As a soil drench, compost tea develops a biological barrier around roots to prevent root disease-causing organisms from being able to find the roots.
 The tea introduces organic matter, which provides nutrients for the roots to improve plant growth and moisture retention.

 If you are in the Boston area, our tree care company, Boston Tree Preservation, offers compost tea treatments, as well as serves as a tea center where homeowners can purchase the tea to apply themselves.
 As the organic movement grows, many tree care and landscape companies understand the value of compost tea and are starting to offer compost tea treatments.
 You can also find recipes on line to make it yourself if you have access to healthy, rich compost.